Biden faces first potential Cabinet defeat as opposition grows to budget pick

 Some senior Democratic senators sounded skeptical that her nomination would survive.

-“I think it’s too soon to make that decision,” Senate Majority Whip Richard J. Durbin (D-Ill.), the party’s chief vote counter, said in response to whether her nomination will be pulled.
+“I think it’s too soon to make that decision,” Senate Majority Whip Richard J. Durbin (D-Ill.), the party’s chief vote counter, said in response to whether Tanden’s nomination will be pulled.
 “We need to measure what support she may have among other Republicans.”

 Tanden’s nomination has been rocky from the start, considering her history of pointed attacks against GOP officials who serve in a chamber that determines whether she will be confirmed.